hurbios/gomoku/README.md

 This is a learning project with main focus on the algorithm.

+## How to install
+(This app requires Python 3.12 because pygame does not support newer versions.)
+- Run `poetry install`

 ## How to run
-- Poetry directly: run `poetry run python3.12 src/main.py`
+- Poetry directly: run `poetry run python3.12 -m gomoku.main`
-- Poetry shell: run `poetry shell` and inside shell `python3.12 src/index.py`
+- Poetry shell: run `poetry shell` and inside shell `python3.12 -m gomoku.main`
 - Use start script: run `sh run.sh`

 ## Run unit tests